nishad-ovgu/Deep-Learning/README.md

 convolutional networks can be substantially deeper, more accurate, and efficient to train if they contain shorter connections between layers close to the input and those close to the output.
 The Dense Convolutional Network (DenseNet), which connects each layer to every other layer in a feed-forward fashion.
 For each layer, the feature-maps of all preceding layers are used as inputs, and its own feature-maps are used as inputs into all subsequent layers.
 To build a DenseNet, a convolutional block is created, the input and output of which is concatenated to give the output of the corresponding layer, thus forming a [Dense Convolutional Network](https://github.com/nishad-pawaskar/Deep-Learning/tree/9dc3fa9b2620eafbb0d11112af11008859d2f0ba/DenseNets).
 The program also includes a graph-based execution of the conventional CNN using tf.function.

+## Residual Network

+When deeper networks are able to start converging, a degradation problem has been exposed: with the network depth increasing, accuracy gets saturated and then degrades rapidly.
+Unexpectedly, such degradation is not caused by overfitting, and adding more layers to a suitably deep model leads to higher training error.
+The degradation problem was addressed by introducing a deep residual learning framework.
+Instead of hoping each few stacked layers directly fit a desired underlying mapping, we explicitly let these layers fit a residual mapping.
+Formally, denoting the desired underlying mapping as H(x), we let the stacked non-linear layers fit another mapping of F(x) := H(x)−x.
+The original mapping is thus recast into F(x)+x.
+The [Residual Network]() implements a ResNet18 architecture consisting of 18 residual convolutional layers.

 ## Recurrent Neural Networks